 One essential aspect of an engineering undergraduate education is the importance of gaining practical engineering experience before graduation.
 These days, experience is a requirement for those who want a position in a corporation as well as those who plan to continue their education to the masters or PhD level.
-Fortunately, there are many opportunities to gain this experience through the university, including the co-op program, the Engineering Career Resource Center (ECRC), student projects and various research opportunities.
+Fortunately, there are many opportunities to gain this experience through the university, including the Summer Undergraduate Research in Engineering (SURE) program, the co-op program, summer internships, student team projects and research positions.
+Take advantage of Michigan Engineering’s Engineering Career Resource Center (ECRC).
 An ambitious student can obtain experience easily with a little effort.

 The co-op program is a unique opportunity for students to put theory into practice by combining academic study with a supervised, progressive, paid work experience in their field of study.
 These placements are available to undergraduate and graduate students alike.
 Under the U-M College of Engineering, students begin the co-op program after their sophomore year, alternating between semesters at school and semesters working for a selected corporation, generally completing three work periods before graduation.
 With each successive period of work, the responsibilities of the student are increased, allowing the student to grow academically as well as professionally.